 - Indigenous peoples: History, culture, future

-- Salmon: History, restoration, cultural importance
+- Salmon: History, cultural and ecological importance, potential restoration

 - Water quality and quantity: Flows, flooding, glaciers and snowpack, water quality monitoring, nutrient flows

 - Dams and hydroelectricity: Energy and environment, reservoirs and flood control, the history of dam construction

 - Columbia River Treaty: Impact and opportunities, the ongoing renegotiation

 - Climate change: Causes, current and projected impacts, challenges and opportunities for adaptation and mitigation

 - Youth: What can young people do to have a voice in decision making?

 Participants can expect to gain new friends, rich memories, and a holistic understanding of the river that flows through the place they call home, not to mention certifications from the Recreational Canoe Association of BC.

 To read about last year’s program, click here.